shilpagopi/ML/Recap/Statistics/Probability.md

 Expected no. of buys to collect all n different coupons.

 #### Tips:
 * Identify type of distribution (Eg. if geometric with each trial independent, find prob, p of success and invert it.
 E(X) = 1/p.
-If geometric without replacement, then say ans = E.)
+If geometric without replacement, then say ans = E. If the sample is exhaustive, try to dsitribute equidistantly.. eg. #draws till ace in a deck of 52 cards)

 #### Questions
 * What is the probability that a seven-game series goes to 7 games?